abdelazizgamal/SortingAlgorithm_VibeCode/README.md

 > In VisualizerPage.razor, write a method called DrawArray that takes an int[] and draws each element as a vertical bar on the canvas.
 The bar width should be calculated as canvasWidth / array.Length.
 Bar height should be proportional to the element value relative to the max value in the array.
 Bars should be colored steel blue by default.
 Add a method GenerateRandomArray that creates a random array of 60 integers between 5 and 350, stores it in a field, and calls DrawArray.

 **Prompt C2.2**
 > In VisualizerPage.razor, implement an animated BubbleSort method called AnimatedBubbleSort.
-It should sort the array step by step — after each swap, call DrawArray but highlight the two elements being compared in orange and the already-sorted elements in green.
+It should sort the array step by step â€” after each swap, call DrawArray but highlight the two elements being compared in orange and the already-sorted elements in green.
 Use await Task.Delay(50) between each step so the user can see the animation in real time.
 Add a boolean field isSorting to disable the Start button while sorting is in progress.

 **Prompt C2.3**
 > In VisualizerPage.razor, implement an animated QuickSort method called AnimatedQuickSort.
 After each partition step, redraw the array with the following color coding: the pivot element in red, elements being compared in orange, elements already in their final sorted position in green, and unsorted elements in steel blue.
 Use await Task.Delay(30) between comparisons.
 The animation should make it visually clear how QuickSort divides and conquers the array.

 **Prompt C2.4**
-> In VisualizerPage.razor, add the following UI controls above the canvas: a dropdown to select the sorting algorithm — options are BubbleSort, QuickSort, MergeSort, and InsertionSort, a slider to control animation speed from 10ms to 500ms delay, a Generate New Array button that resets with a new random array, and a Start Sort button that runs the selected animated algorithm.
+> In VisualizerPage.razor, add the following UI controls above the canvas: a dropdown to select the sorting algorithm â€” options are BubbleSort, QuickSort, MergeSort, and InsertionSort, a slider to control animation speed from 10ms to 500ms delay, a Generate New Array button that resets with a new random array, and a Start Sort button that runs the selected animated algorithm.
 Disable all controls while sorting is running and re-enable them when the sort is complete.
 Display a status message like 'Sorting...' or 'Done!
 Sorted in X ms' below the canvas.

 ### Task C3: Stop Button